'Fortnite' Chapter 2 Season 2 is all about secret agents and Deadpool

 Players will be asked to choose a side -- Ghost or Shadow -- and complete missions to "earn a battle pass variant" for each of the new characters.
 Finish the Challenge Table missions and other in-game requirements to "get 1,500 VBucks back," Epic says.

-In keeping with the Top Secret theme, Epic has added a giant luxury yacht, a fortified mountain hideout, an island mansion and an agency headquarters as new points of interest, mixing up a map that has admittedly become stale after four months with almost zero changes.
+In keeping with the Top Secret theme, Epic has added a giant luxury yacht, an oil rig, a fortified volcano hideout, an island mansion and an agency headquarters as new points of interest, mixing up a map that has admittedly become stale after four months with almost zero changes.
 Once a side is picked, the company encourages players to "infiltrate enemy bases, neutralize the henchmen guards and face off against their leader to snag unique and powerful weapons."
-It appears that bases are home to NPCs that can be eliminated to help meet goals.

 Hideouts also feature secret passages, auto turrets and security cameras, while new weapons like decoy grenades, proximity mines and disguises help even the odds.
+It appears that bases are home to NPCs that can be eliminated to help meet goals -- all while Incredibles-like music plays as players enter each special location.

 If everything goes to plan, Season Two will end on April 30th, which is roughly 10 weeks.
-That'll be a relief to players who are tired of the grind and crave fresh features.
+That'll be a relief to players who are tired of the Season One grind and crave fresh regular updates.
 As usual, the Battle Pass will cost 950 V-Bucks, normally around $10/£8.